fredericodietz/expense-tracker-client/README.md

 - Enhance the UI for better user experience and usability.
 - Focus on accessibility improvements, including keyboard navigation, color contrast, and screen reader support.
 - Improve mobile responsiveness and performance across various device sizes.

+### 7. **Support for Recurrence Date**

+- Add support for managing bills with recurring dates (e.g., weekly, monthly, yearly).
+- Implement recurrence logic based on the **RFC 5545** specification to allow users to define flexible and standards-compliant recurring payment schedules.